Urogynecology & Pelvic Floor

 Bernard Taylor, MD

-Dr. Bernard Taylor is a urogynecologist with Roper St. Francis Physician Partners Urogynecology and Pelvic Surgery.
+Dr. Gerald Bernard Taylor is a urogynecologist with Roper St. Francis Physician Partners Urogynecology and Pelvic Surgery.
 Dr. Taylor has more than two decades of experience treating women with pelvic floor disorders in this specialty.
 In addition, Dr. Taylor has expertise in minimally invasive gynecologic surgery and reconstructive surgery of the female genitourinary tract.

 He earned his medical degree from the University of North Carolina School of Medicine and completed his residency in obstetrics and gynecology at Carolinas Medical Center in Charlotte.
 Read more.